Updated March 19, 2021

-Carl Jung defines the shadow as the part of ourselves that we deny, hide and refuse to acknowledge.
-The side most often projected onto other people to take the blame off of ourselves, it is essential we not only acknowledge our shadow but also accept it if we want to move forward on our soul path.
+Carl Jung defines the shadow as the part of yourself that you deny, hide and refuse to acknowledge.
+The side most often projected onto other people to take the blame off of yourself, it is essential you not only acknowledge your shadow but also accept it if you want to move forward with intentional focus and success as a coach.

 Shadow work is the extremely important practice of acknowledging all parts of yourself, developing a relationship with them, feeling your emotional response completely and finally releasing the labels of good and bad.

 I believe shadow work is one of the most important acts of self-love you can do for yourself.
 When you have the courage to fully face every single part of yourself, even the ones you deem “unacceptable”, you have given yourself the opportunity for massive expansion.
 You no longer have to compartmentalize your personas, worrying about bringing out the “right” one depending on who you are with.
 As you work with yourself, both your light and dark shadows lose their hold over you.
 You begin to grow and embrace who you truly are.